dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. What is Bitcoin?
    1. 99% noise, 1% value
    1. Money is being rewritten into code.
+   1. The value of bitcoin is really predicated on its being a useful means of transactions.
+If you take that away, all you are left with is a bubble asset.
    1. Without censorship-resistance, Bitcoin is just a very expensive database.
    1. Crypto craze
    1. What are the benefits of decentralized financial systems?